What WE offer

 The stages of the Grow-Cook-eat program are:

-• Planting the growning seedlings into dedicated vegetable beds
+Planting the growing seedlings into dedicated vegetable beds

 Machine Maintenance